Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2.6-Economics_of_Polkadot/economics-of-polkadot-slides.md

 <pba-col>

 - **Central variable**: Ideal staking rate of 53.5%.
   - Highest staking rewards at the ideal staking rate.
   - Incentives to (increase) decrease the staking rate it is (below) above the optimal.
 - Staking inefficiencies -> Treasury.
-  Ideal staking rate scales with number of active parachains.
+- Ideal staking rate scales with number of active parachains.
+  - 0.5% downwards with each active (non-system) parachain until a minimum of 45%.

 </pba-col>
 </pba-cols>